airslice/czml-writer-wiki/CZML/SensorVolumePortionToDisplay.md

 #SensorVolumePortionToDisplay

 What part of a sensor should be displayed.
-Valid values are "COMPLETE", "BELOW_ELLIPSOID_HORIZON", "ABOVE_ELLIPSOID_HORIZON".

 **Interpolatable**: no